gaborio/prepare_shiny_data_polari/README.md

-# prepare_shiny_data_polari
+# Affective polarization in Latin America, between private sector and civil society
-Creates data for affective polarization shiny app
+This repo creates data for the affective polarization shiny app on gaborio.github.io